Home > CLIR Publications > CLIR Reports > Remotely Useful: Practical Lessons for Northern Community Archiving

 August 2023.
 48 pp. (electronic only)CLIR pub 187

-Remotely Useful pioneers a first-of-its-kind guide, bridging the gap between the archival field and the day-to-day concerns of preserving cultural and community records in the North--encompassing the upper latitudes of Canada and the United States.
+This first-of-its-kind guide bridges the gap between the archival field and the day-to-day concerns of preserving cultural and community records in the North--encompassing the upper latitudes of Canada and the United States.
 These Arctic and Subarctic regions are on the front lines of the climate crisis, making the urgent documentation and preservation of their histories, traditions, and ecological knowledge vital before they are lost or altered forever.

-Remotely Useful: Practical Lessons for Northern Community Archiving is part of the 2023 Pocket Burgundy series which features concise publications on various topics within the information and cultural heritage community.
-To access this free publication and others from CLIR, visit clir.org/pubs/reports.
+Remotely Useful: Practical Lessons for Northern Community Archiving is part of the 2023 Pocket Burgundy series, which features concise publications on various topics within the information and cultural heritage communities.

 Council on Library and Information Resources1800 Diagonal Road, Suite 600Alexandria, VA email@example.com